-The Solar Array was installed in Fall 2017 and consists of 378 solar panels each rated at 355-Watts for a total system size of 134,190 Watts-DC.
+The Solar Array was installed in the autumn of 2017 and consists of 378 solar panels each rated at 355-Watts for a total system size of 134,190 Watts-DC.
 The solar array is interconnected behind the school electrical meter (Energy goes to school first).

 Barrington signed a 25-year lease and Power Purchase Agreement (PPA) with the Plainfield School District to provide power at a 5% discount from current rates for the term of the contract.

 Through New Hampshire Net Metering rules, the PES’s utility bill is credited by the kWh amount of solar power the system produces.
 The Project Investor then sends a separate bill to the PES for the power produced – at the discounted rate.

 The PPA contains options to purchase the system at specific dates in the future for the fair market value at that time.

 Norwich Solar Technologies Scope